How does my repeater differ from most other ones? It is a digital audio store-and-forward relay

 Operator #1 calls for operator #2.
 The repeater records Operator #1's transmission (for up to 60

 seconds).
-Once Operator #1 is done transmitting, the repeater will TX and playback what it
+Once Operator #1 is done transmitting, the repeater will key up and playback what it

-Besides using this repeater as a store-and-forward system, it also makes for a good method for an
+The main advantage of this playback repeater is that it makes for a good method for an

 operator to test their own transmission and quality of audio.

-My repeater is open and all licensed hams with 2m privilages are welcome to use it anytime.
+My repeater is open and all licensed hams with 2 meter privilages are welcome to use it

-My only rules are to keep conversations "G" rated and to respect one another.
+anytime.
+My only rules are to keep conversations "G" rated and to be respectful.

-A few of the repeater's DTMF code features of interest are...
+A few of the Levant repeater's DTMF code features of interest are...